kamilburda/batcher/dev/sections/Usage.md

 You can save settings manually anytime by selecting `Settings → Save Settings` or pressing Ctrl + S anywhere in the dialog.
 To reset settings to their default values, select `Settings → Reset Settings`.

-You may also export settings to a custom file by selecting `Settings → Export Settings...`.
+You may also save settings to a custom file by selecting `Settings → Save Settings to File...`.
 This allows swapping between different plug-in configurations or sharing them.
-To import settings from a file, select `Settings → Import Settings...` and select the file.
+To load settings from a file, select `Settings → Load Settings from File...` and select the file.

 ## Known Issues